-To assess the risk in your premises you need to evaluate the construction and layout of your building.
+To assess the risk in your premises you need to evaluate the construction and layout of your premises.
 This does not mean a structural survey, unless you suspect that the structure is damaged or any structural fire protection is missing or damaged, but rather an informed look around to see if there are any easy paths through which smoke and fire may spread and what you can do to stop that.
 In general, older buildings will have more void areas, possibly hidden from view, which will allow smoke and fire to spread away from its source.
 Whatever your type of building, you may need to consider typical situations that may assist the spread of fire and smoke such as:

-- vertical shafts, e.g. open stairways; - false ceilings, especially if they are not firestopped above walls; - voids behind wall panelling; - unsealed holes in walls and ceilings where pipe work, cables or other services have been installed; and - doors, particularly to stairways, which are ill-fitting or routinely left open.
+- vertical shafts, e.g. lifts, open stairways, dumb waiters or holes for moving stock around; - false ceilings, especially if they are not fire-stopped above walls; - voids behind wall panelling; - unsealed holes in walls and ceilings where pipe work, cables or other services have been installed; and - doors, particularly to stairways, which are ill-fitting or routinely left open.

-Marquees, tents, temporary structures and classrooms
+Marquees, tents and temporary structures